ragnar-johannsson/collector/README.md

 ## Collector

-A simple API server that does one thing; collects JSON.
-Multiple API endpoints/resources/paths can be configured, each with it's own MongoDB backend.
-It's effectively an API router for persisting JSON to multiple MongoDB databases and/or collections.
+A simple API server that does one thing; collect JSON.
+Multiple API resource paths can be configured, each with it's own MongoDB backend.
+Collector is effectively an API router for persisting JSON to multiple MongoDB databases and/or collections.

 ### Installation & usage